tidepool-org/data-model/device-data/types/wizard.md

 The insulin sensitivity factor (ISF, sometimes simply "sensitivity factor") is part of a PWD's insulin pump settings.
 A user may program one ISF to be used no matter the time of day, or the user may program particular ISFs on a schedule per each twenty-four hour day.
 For Tidepool's data model of these persistent ISFs, see [`pumpSettings`](./pumpSettings.md).

 On bolus calculation events, the `insulinSensitivity` records the ISF employed in the calculation.
-Note that on some <!-- Edit by Eden --> insulin pumps, it is possible to change the ISF for the bolus currently being calculated *without* persisting this change to the insulin pump's settings, so the `insulinSensitivity` value on a bolus calculation may not always match the expected ISF given the user's insulin pump settings at the time of the calculation.
+Note that on some insulin pumps, it is possible to change the ISF for the bolus currently being calculated *without* persisting this change to the insulin pump's settings, so the `insulinSensitivity` value on a bolus calculation may not always match the expected ISF given the user's insulin pump settings at the time of the calculation.

 Like all blood glucose-related fields, the `insulinSensitivity` should be uploaded in either `mg/dL` or `mmol/L`[^a] as appropriate to how the data is retrieved from the device, but all values will be converted to `mmol/L` on ingestion.